 Panic/Recover Concept:

-As I already mentioned earlier in this post, there is no try-catch; Golang uses the concept of “panic”/”recover” instead.
-We have already seen how we would handle the custom error, if occurs inside a method call and how to return a such error from methods that we write ourselves.
+As I mentioned earlier in this post, there is no try-catch; Golang uses the concept of “panic”/”recover” instead.
+We have already seen how we would handle the custom error if it occurs inside a method call and how to return such an error from methods that we write ourselves.
 However, these don’t deal with/can handle unexpected run-time errors that might occur.

-Well, why Golang is using panic recover instead of try/catch, that’s certainly a different discussion.
+Well, why is Golang using panic recovery instead of try/catch?
+That’s certainly a different discussion.
 But, in easy words, let me ask you this: how frequently have you seen using try/catch in an existing fair-sized project?
 I believe you have seen a lot.
-So, here the term ‘exception’ isn’t really an exceptional case, is it?
+So, here, the term ‘exception’ isn’t really an exceptional case, is it?
 Also, if we need to return a custom error, we are taking the help of these exceptions as well.
-So, basically custom errors and runtime errors are all messed up together.
+So, basically, custom errors and runtime errors are all messed up together.
 Right?

 Here, in Golang, we are dealing with these differently traditionally:

-- Custom error handling has its own way, as we have seen earlier, by returning error instances besides other return values.
+- As we have seen earlier, custom error handling has its own way of returning error instances besides other return values.

-- Panic/recover mechanisms are expected to use in truly exceptional cases, and its control flow is different from try/catch in other languages.
+- Panic/recovery mechanisms are expected to be used in truly exceptional cases, and their control flow is different from try/catch in other languages.

-Sure, I do recommend you to search on the internet a bit more to learn more details on ‘why’.
+Sure, I recommend you search the internet a bit more to learn more details about ‘why’.

-So basically, if something very odd/unique exception case has occurred, you will want to do a panic call that will stop the regular flow and causes the process to crash intentionally.
-And if such a case occurs from inside a function and you want to track such a situation, you will have to add a ‘recover’ mechanism as a deferred function.
+So, basically, if a very odd/unique exception case has occurred, you will want to make a panic call that will stop the regular flow and cause the process to crash intentionally.
+If such a case occurs from inside a function and you want to track it, you will have to add a ‘recover’ mechanism as a deferred function.

 Doing a Panic: